Hemolytic Anemia from Footstrikes – A Runner’s Perspective

 - Auto-immune diseases such as rheumatoid arthritis, systemic lupus erythematosus, and chronic lymphocytic leukemia

-- Infectious hemolysis from gram positive bacteria such as Streptococcus, Enterocuccus, and Staphylococcus
+- Infectious hemolysis from gram-positive bacteria such as Streptococcus, Enterococcus, and Staphylococcus

 - Parasitic hemolysis from Plasmodium and malaria

-- Medication drug-induced hemolysis some examples include acetaminophen (Tylenol), penicillin (Pen VK), ampicillin, methicillin, chlorpromazine (Thorazine), ibuprofen (Motrin), interferon alpha, procainamide, quinine, and rifampin (Rifadin)
+- Medication drug-induced hemolysis.
+Some examples of medicine that can induce this include acetaminophen (Tylenol), penicillin (Pen VK), ampicillin, methicillin, chlorpromazine (Thorazine), ibuprofen (Motrin), interferon alpha, procainamide, quinine, and rifampin (Rifadin)

 - Mechanical trauma destruction hemolysis

 - Paroxysmal nocturnal hemoglobinuria (PNH), which is a very rare and life-threatening disease of the blood.